maharaja-nadar/Encrytor-Decryptor/README.md

-Anyone can upload file and encrypt the file ,and decrypt the encrypted file.
+Anyone can upload file and encrypt the file ,and decrypt the encrypted file.<br>
-It is completely working .
+It is completely working.<br>
+Hosted on render.<br>
-This project is a Flask-based web application that allows users to securely encrypt and decrypt files.
+This project is a Flask-based web application that allows users to securely encrypt and decrypt files.<br>
 It uses symmetric encryption (Fernet - AES 128-bit) to protect files so that only authorized users can access the original content.<br>
+Website link: <br>
 https://github.com/maharaja-nadar/Encrytor-Decryptor